Automatic-Ingest-Digital-Archives/SCALA/SCALA Workflow.md

 # SCALA Workflow

-## Raw data to SIP
+## Archival data to SIP

-### Extraction of raw data from archive management tool
+### Extraction of archival data from archive management system

-### Extraction of descriptive metadata from archive management tool
+### Extraction of descriptive metadata from archive management system

 ### Creating SIPs using RODA-In